 The RBQ requires this security, but does not issue it.
 Licence security is provided by a number of insurance companies, associations, credit unions and banking institutions.
 Go to Licence security to see which types of security are acceptable.

 As indicated in the table above, contractors who hold a general contractor's subclass for new residential buildings (subclasses 1.1.1 and 1.1.2) must be accredited under the mandatory plan and obtain a certificate of accreditation from the authorized plan manager, La Garantie de construction résidentielle (GCR).
-For more information on the Guarantee Plan, visit the GCR website [FR].
+To learn how to be accredited to the Guarantee Plan, consult the Plan’s accreditation page [Fr].

 Unlike licence security, the certificate of accreditation under the Guarantee Plan does not need to be presented with your licence application.
 After you submit your application, you will receive a notice informing you of the deadline for providing proof of accreditation under a guarantee plan.